 - Plug-in’ and ‘Turn-on’ the device

 The network administrator plugs the device into the network and turns it on.

 Steps that are performed automatically:

-- ZTP Server sends back the Device Management Software (DMS) address to the device.
+- ZTP Server sends the Device Management Software (DMS) address to the device.

 - The device sends a registration request to Device Management Software.

 - Device Management Software, If required, upgrades the firmware of the device.